rpi-graduate-council/grad-wiki/Living/Transportation.md

 ---

+## PubSafe Safety Escort
+[This service is available around the clock](https://publicsafety.rpi.edu/personal-safety/transportation), by RPI Public Safety.
+If you work late at night and want to get home safely, or are generally worried for your safety, you can 518-276-6656, for an officer to _"..either provide transportation or walk you safely to your destination.
+A point-to-point safety escort is also available within a five-minute radius of the Rensselaer campus."_

 ## Bus
 ### RPI Shuttle
 RPI offers a [free shuttle](https://info.rpi.edu/rensselaer-shuttle) to its students to provide safe transportation around the campus.
 Note: Student ID will be required to board the shuttle